SebastianStehle/yjs-redux/README.md

 Only when the type name is present values are either mapped to `Y.Array` or `Y.Map` instances.
 This guarantees that values that should be treated as atomar values are not updated partially.
 Consider an object position with an **x** and **y** property.
 If we would map this property to a map and two users would move an object simultanously, we could end up with an position that is a combination of both updates.

-If you want to map all values you can set the `syncAlways` property to `true`.
+If you do not want to map arrays and objects to yjs types and only custom types, you can set the `syncAlways` property to `false`.

 ### Insert and Removal detection